 Minimize the Choking Risk with Oranges for Baby

-• Remove the membrane from the sides of the orange slice to offer baby-led weaning style.
+• Remove the membrane from the sides of the orange slice to offer as a baby-led weaning food.

 • Or, you can simply cut off the top of the membrane from each orange segment, which makes it much easier to gum.